by Elaine Shpungin, Ph.D. and Mikhail Lyubansky, Ph.D.

 1. Studying is not the same as reading!

 Studying and reading are not the same.
-We read novels, but we have to study textbooks.
-Textbooks are dense and introduce a lot of new material - without having great plots or characters.
+We read novels, but we have to study textbooks and journal articles.
+Writing assigned for class is often dense and introduces a lot of new material - without having great plots or characters.
 Thus, while reading is an important first step, it won't usually transfer the new information into your long-term memory.
 To do that, you have to apply ACTIVE strategies to learn the material in the book.
 We've listed several sample strategies below.
 Your friends or classmates might have others they can share with you.

 2. Study for RECALL rather than RECOGNITION